dnulnets/haccessibility/README.md

 # haccessability
-A graohQL interface for accessability information on geographical locations
+A graphQL and rest interface for accessability information on geographical locations.